kevinctofel/excellent_stream/src/posts/weekly-review-11-30-24.md

 With the holidays this week, that's as far as I got.
 So bullets pass right through asteriods at the moment.
 Next step is to reuse the collision detection code between bullet objects and asteroid objects.

+### No-spend November

+As part of my minimalism lifestyle, I decide to try not spending any discretionary income on new things.
+I made it through this week, when I dropped $19.99 on a video game (mentioned below).
+As a result of this effort no new "things" came into my home this month so far.
+And our cash flow for November is more in the positive than it would have been otherwise.

 ### Entertainment

 - Binged Season 2 of The Big Bang Theory.
 The cultural references in the early seasons are comical because the series started in the era of flip-phones, MySpace and early Twitter.